wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-store-data-mongodb-vm.md

 	wacn.date=""/>

-# Create a web site in Azure that connects to MongoDB running on a virtual machine
+# Create a web app in Azure that connects to MongoDB running on a virtual machine

-Using Git, you can deploy an ASP.NET application to Azure Websites.
+Using Git, you can deploy an ASP.NET application to Azure Web Apps.
 In this tutorial, you will build a simple front-end ASP.NET MVC task list application that connects to a MongoDB database running on a virtual machine in Azure.
 [MongoDB][MongoDB] is a popular open source, high performance NoSQL database.
-After running and testing the ASP.NET application on your development computer, you will upload the application to Azure Websites using Git.
+After running and testing the ASP.NET application on your development computer, you will upload the application to Azure Web Apps using Git.

->[AZURE.NOTE] If you want to get started with Azure Websites before signing up for an Azure account, go to [Try Azure Websites](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web site in Azure Websites.
+>[AZURE.NOTE] If you want to get started with Azure before signing up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/), where you can immediately create a short-lived starter web app in Azure.
 No credit cards required; no commitments.

 ## Background knowledge ##